atomiclabs/hyperdex/README.md

 ### All marketmaker communication is currently unencrypted

-Currently marketmaker is vulnerable to MITM attacks and your actions and addresses are broadcast in plain text.
+Your actions and addresses are broadcast in plain text.
 Do not use HyperDEX on a public network other than for testing.

 Encrypted communication is planned for our first stable release.

-### Most electrum servers are currently ran by community members
+### Most electrum servers are currently run by community members

 This means there is an element of trust involved.
 It's technically possible for a malicious electrum server operator to double spend and therefore reverse swaps.